croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 ### Negative
 * The strategic structure is not appropriate for simple projects that will never grow beyond initial inception and vision.
 * Build tooling might have problems with the custom structure, which diverges from the most common case.
-  * With flexible enough build tool, can be solved with appropriate tool configuration, by 3rd party plugins, or by developing custom build tool plugins. `klokwrk-project` uses
+  * With flexible enough build tool, issues can be resolved with appropriate tool configuration, by 3rd party plugins, or by developing custom build tool plugins. `klokwrk-project` uses
     [kordamp-gradle-plugins](https://github.com/kordamp/kordamp-gradle-plugins) for this purpose.

 ### Neutral